 Litigation based on product liability claims is still developing in Italy.
-A series of laws introduced in the past few years may have a role in speeding up such a development.
-These laws introduced a class action procedure in Italy - which has recently reformed - and the possibility for clients to enter into contingency fee agreements with their lawyers, which used to be inadmissible.
-Third-party funding (which is not prohibited but which at the same time is not regulated) may contribute as well.
+A series of laws introduced in the past few years may have a role in speeding up this development.
+These laws introduced a class action procedure in Italy - which has been recently reformed - and the possibility for clients to enter into contingency fee agreements with their lawyers, which used to be inadmissible.
+Third-party funding (which is not prohibited but which at the same time is not regulated) may also contribute.

-Nonetheless, to date, statistics show that the above mechanisms are still timidly approached by plaintiffs and that general awareness on their availability and potential effects is not yet mature.
+Nonetheless, to date, statistics show that the above mechanisms are still timidly approached by plaintiffs and that general awareness of their availability and potential effects is not yet mature.

 On the subject of class actions, since the introduction of this procedural tool in 2010, an average of 10 proceedings per year have been initiated and only a small percentage of them have actually been declared admissible.
-This is a small result, considering that approximately 4 million new civil cases are initiated in Italy every year.
+This is a small number, considering that approximately 4 million new civil cases are initiated in Italy every year.
 Moreover, in almost all these cases, the relevant claims were rejected on the merits.

 On 3 April 2019, the Italian Senate definitively approved a bill of law for a reform of the rules concerning class actions and collective actions for injunctive relief.
-The new rules are not in force yet: they will become effective from 19 November 2020.
-Moreover, the new rules will only apply to damaging conduct put in place after the entry into force of the reform, whereas all conduct put in place before that date will remain subject to the rules previously applicable.
+The new rules came into force on 19 May 2021 and they only apply to damaging conduct put in place after said date, whereas all conduct put in place before that date will remain subject to the rules previously applicable.